szaumoor/ZS_CanIStabYou-Mod/README.md

 **Component 101:** Golems can be backstabbed

 This ensures no golems are immune to backstabs (please give me structural weaknesses!).
 This affects creatures that are considered golems, like animated armor.

+These creatures aren't actually immune in vanilla except adamantine golems, but they generally have outrageous physical resistances or outright immunities unless you have the right type of damage.
+For example, if you want to backstab a clay golem, you better have a club ready, only crushing does damage!

 **Component 104:** Minotaurs can be backstabbed